robfatland/pythonbytes/1dca/README5.md

 We do not want to confuse the `livingspace` cells (which are `True` or `False`) with `rule` list values (which are *also* `True` or `False`).
 Both of them are lists but they play two different roles in our story here.
+Here is how they relate:

+* At each time tick we loop over all the cells
+* For each cell we look at its value and the value of its neighbors
+* This gives us a number between 0 and 7 inclusive, like say '4'
+* We use that '4' as an index to pick one element of the `rule` list
+  * `rule[4]` which happens to be `True`
+* This value `True` is copied from `rule` into `livingspace`

+So the `rule` list is a *source* of `True` and `False` values that are copied into `livingspace`.

 Hopefully it is clear now how all possible sequences of three cells connect to the `rule` list.